 - Few brands make AA and AAA sizes

 Li-ion is the rechargeable version of lithium batteries.
 They have the benefit of coming in high capacities, so they are an excellent alternative to NiMH LSD batteries for high-drain devices.
-Heck, Li-ion batteries are even used to power the Tesla electric car (it uses over 7,000 Li-ion cells)!
+Li-ion batteries are even used to power the Tesla electric car (it uses over 7,000 Li-ion cells)!

 Unfortunately, Li-ion batteries still have many problems that make them unsuitable for most uses, not to mention unsuitable for disaster prepping.